 NVIDIA board differs from other boards in its category by a presence of PCI Experess connector.
 If we decide to use this development board in our radio astronomy digitalisation system, the PCI express should be used for FPGA connection.
-A new FPGA board with PCI Express direct PCB connector
+A new custom design of FPGA board with Half mini-PCIE direct connector on PCB edge is impractical interface solution due to geometric constrains.
+Instead of this, the new FPGA module should be designed in standard MLAB fashion and connected to NVIDIA Jetson TK1 via miniHDMI cable.
+Similar connection solution can be found in source [25].